mememe0142/IPTV-3/README.md

 # IPTV Usage

 To watch IPTV you just need to paste this link `https://mohsenqaysi.github.io/IPTV/index.m3u` to any player which supports M3U-playlists.
+To watch IPTV you just need to paste this link `https://mohsenqaysi.github.io/IPTV/ar.m3u` to any player which supports M3U-playlists.